General

 If you are concerned that you are still receiving communications by mail or email long after your request has been made, please contact us by phone or email to support@birdlife.org.au so we can work with you to confirm that we received your request, understand what you may still be receiving and ensure we can update your preferences according to your wishes.

-Please be assured that we do not share, swap or sell your personal details, nor do we currently undertake any form of telemarketing.
+Please be assured that we do not share, swap or sell your personal details.
 We treat your information with the highest level of care and keep it private and secure.

 Thank you for your wonderful support of our threatened birds, and your interest in our critical work to save them.